This section contains some common questions that I have received over

 and available from Moss Motors

-(212-350) on how to change the TD ring and pinion gear in the original rear end
+(212-350) on how to swap the TD ring and pinion gear in the original rear end

 with MGA parts.
 In this manner you will still have an mostly original appearing rear